How to apply for the Master Media Studies

 Finalise your application in the EUR Admission Portal

 Please be aware that automatically generated emails may end up in your spam or junk folder.
 Therefore, check these folders!
-If after enrolling in Studielink you do not receive an email from us with your login details for the Portal, please contact Erasmus Student Service Centre.
+If after enrolling in Studielink you do not receive an email from us with your login details for the Portal, please contact the Admissions Office.

 Once you have submitted your application in the EUR Admission Portal, we will check your application documents and let you know if anything is missing.